Interplay of network structure and talent configuration on wealth dynamics: Correspondence Check between Discrete and Continuous Models

 This is the justification of capital dynamics in the talent versus luck (TvL) model between discrete and a continuous versions.
 In earlier simulation results by Pluchino, {\it et al.}~\cite{pluchino2018talent}, the rate of highly talented agents (talent is higher than $\mu+\sigma$) improved from its first condition ($C_0$) after 80 time step was about to 32~\%.
 It is also written as $P_T=P(C_i>C_0|T_i>\mu+\sigma)$.
 To mimic these results, in accordance with our numerical simulation, we employ the simple environmental parameter set as $(r,g,b)=(2,0.1,0.1)$.
 Under this condition, discrete and continuous versions give $P_{T,dis}=0.253$ and $P_{T,con}=0.294$, respectively, similar as $\sim 32~\%$ by using $(N,\mu,\sigma)=(10^6,0.6,0.1)$.

 Since capital $C$ and capital level $L$ satisfy the identity $C=C_0r^L\longleftrightarrow L=\log_{r}(C/C_0)$, we can say that the continuous TvL equation is in good approximation for the discrete TvL model under the condition that both discrete and continuous simulation results give the same capital level $L$ distributions.
 The $L$ distribution in the TvL model is the Gaussian sum of $L$ distributions of $T$ talented agent groups.
 If the $L$ distribution in discrete and continuous versions are the same for $T$ talented group, the whole distribution of Gaussian talented group would be the same.
 Figure~\ref{fig-S1}~(a) shows the four statistics of discrete TvL and continuous TvL simulation results.
 The statistics of discrete model follows the theoretical prediction (gray line) as we mentioned in main text, see Eq.~(3)--(6).
 The mean and standard deviation of two are slightly different since $dt$ is finite but almost same.
-However, the skewness and the kurtosis of the discrete model more slowly than those in the continuous model.
-Nevertheless, those two value converge to 0 and 3 as $t\to\infty$, just as the normal distribution.
-The $L$ distributions of two are almost the same as shown in Fig.~\ref{fig-tS1}~(b).
+The skewness and the kurtosis of the discrete model more slowly converges but eventually converges to $0$ and $3$ as $t\to\infty$, just as the normal distribution.
+The $L$ distributions of two are almost the same as shown in Fig.~\ref{fig-S1}~(b).
 According to this result, we can consider only the continuous TvL model from now on for the remainders.